Greilfang/Compressed-yolov3/README.md

 # Compressed-yolov3
-This is a repo on model compression，generally apply some skills to compress yolov3
+This is a repo on model compression，generally applying some skills to compress yolov3